-(i) inform the Compliance Unit of their situation;

-(ii) abstain from participating in or influencing any decisions on the matters affected by the conflict;

-(iii) act with freedom of judgement, loyalty to the Company and its shareholders and independently of their own interests;

-(iv) abstain from requesting or having access to any information or documentation related with the conflict of interest.
+- (i) inform the Compliance Unit of their situation; - (ii) abstain from participating in or influencing any decisions on the matters affected by the conflict; - (iii) act with freedom of judgement, loyalty to the Company and its shareholders and independently of their own interests; - (iv) abstain from requesting or having access to any information or documentation related with the conflict of interest.

-It also provides that the Audit and Compliance Committee, assisted by the Compliance Unit, shall make such decisions as may be necessary in respect of any conflicts of interest that may arise.

-Without prejudice to their obligation to inform, both the Directors (and in the case of corporate directors, also their representatives on the Board) and the significant shareholders of the Company are asked each year, when drawing up the Annual Accounts and preparing the Annual Corporate Governance Report, to confirm: (i) any transactions that they may have made with the Company and/or other companies in the Group, (ii) their engagement in activities similar or complementary to those included in the company's objects, and (iii) that there have been no other conflicts of interest during the year.
+at the Audit and Compliance Committee, assisted by the Compliance Unit, shall make such decisions as may be necessary in respect of erest that may arise. s F ignificant shareh Report, to confirm to their obligation to inform, both the Directors (and in the case of corporate directors, also their representatives on the Board) and the lders of the Company are asked each year, when drawing up the Annual Accounts and preparing the Annual Corporate Governance (i) any transactions that they may have made with the Company and/or other companies in the Group, (ii) their engagement in complementary to those included in the company's objects, and (iii) that there have been no other conflicts of interest during the year.
 D.7.
-Is more than one company of the Group listed in Spain?

-- [] Yes - [V] No
+Is more than one company of the Group listed in Spain? [] Yes [\(\)] No